 Examples of “Public Expression Activities”

-Public expression activities include the following: assemblies, demonstrations, debates, forums, rallies, protests, picketing, public speeches, sit-ins, etc. that are held on College property and that are open to the general campus community.
+Assemblies, demonstrations, debates, forums, rallies, protests, picketing, speakers, etc. that are held on College property and that are open to the general campus community.

-Currently enrolled students, currently employed members of the faculty, administration, and staff, and officially recognized student, faculty, administrative, or staff organizations are understood to be “members of the College community” as used in this policy and these guidelines.
-In addition to individuals who do not belong to any of these identified groups, groups or organizations that include one or more persons who are not members of the College community as active participants in the planned speech/demonstration are considered “non-members of the College community.”
+Currently enrolled students, currently employed members of the faculty, administration, and staff, and officially recognized student, faculty, administrative, or staff organizations are within the definition of “members of the College community” as used in this policy and guidelines.
+In addition to individuals who do not belong to any of these identified groups, any group or organizations that include one or more persons who are not members of the College community as active participants in the planned speech/demonstration is considered a “non-members of the College community.”

 Definition of “Sponsor”